RSA Full Form

 Disadvantages of RSA

-- It may fail sometimes because for complete encryption both symmetric and asymmetric encryption is required and RSA uses symmetric encryption only.
+- It may fail sometimes because for complete encryption both symmetric and asymmetric encryption is required and RSA uses asymmetric encryption only.

 - It has slow data transfer rate due to large numbers involved.